Skip to main content

 X-Sandbox-RateLimit-Day-Remaining: 99

-When you exceed either limit, the API returns a 429 status code with a Retry-After header.
+When you exceed either limit, the API returns a 429 status code with a Retry-After header indicating how many seconds to wait.

 Allowed Endpoints